amcneil36/amcneil36.github.io/blogs/additional-coding-recommendations.md

 * Consumer's don't experience implementation.
 They experience behavior.
 Implementation is something that should be easy and free to change at any time
 * When testing behavior, we might assert that the return value is correct
 * When testing implementation, we might verify that a mock called a certain method
-  * However there is one exception.
+  * However, there is one exception.
 If the method you are verifying has a side effect like inserting into the database, then that is considered testing behavior
 * Testing implementation results in tests that have an unclear purpose
 * Refactoring the code without changing behavior should not break your unit tests.
 If your unit tests break after every minor re-factor, it will take significantly more work to maintain your tests
 #### 5) Know what to test in an application